WCBS-TV: News operation

 In May 1944, as the war began to turn in favor of the Allies, WCBW reopened the studios and the newscasts returned, briefly anchored by Ned Calmer, and then by Everett Holles.
 After the war, expanded news programs appeared on the WCBW schedule—renamed WCBS-TV in 1946—first anchored by Milo Boulton and later by Douglas Edwards.
 On May 3, 1948, Douglas Edwards began anchoring CBS Television News, a regular 15-minute nightly newscast on the rudimentary CBS network, including WCBS-TV.
 It aired every weeknight at 7:30 p.m. and was the first regularly scheduled network television news program featuring an anchor.
 The NBC television network's offering at the time NBC Television Newsreel (premiering in February 1948) was simply film with voice narration.
 In 1950, the name of the nightly news was changed to Douglas Edwards with the News, and the following year, it became the first news program to be broadcast on both coasts, thanks to a new coaxial cable connection, prompting Edwards to use the greeting "Good evening everyone, coast to coast."
 The broadcast was renamed the CBS Evening News when Walter Cronkite replaced Edwards in 1962.
 Edwards remained with CBS News with various daytime television newscasts and radio news broadcasts until his retirement on April 1, 1988.

-In the 1950s through the mid-1960s, WCBS-TV's local newscasts were anchored by CBS News correspondents Robert Trout (at 7 p.m.) and by Don Hollenbeck and later Douglas Edwards (at 11 p.m.).
+In the 1950s through the mid-1960s, WCBS-TV's local newscasts were anchored by CBS News correspondents Robert Trout (at 7 pm) and by Don Hollenbeck and later Douglas Edwards (at 11 pm).
 Beginning in 1965, production of local news broadcasts on WCBS-TV and other CBS-owned television stations, which had been previously produced by CBS News, were taken over by the local stations.
 Trout and Edwards were succeeded by Jim Jensen.
 Jensen had only come to WCBS-TV a year earlier (he had been at WBZ-TV in Boston), but was already well known for his coverage of Robert F. Kennedy's 1964 campaign for the United States Senate.
 During the 1960s, WCBS-TV battled WNBC-TV (channel 4) for the top-rated news department in New York City.
 After WABC-TV (channel 7) introduced Eyewitness News in the late 1960s, WCBS-TV went back and forth in first place with Channel 7, in a rivalry that continued through the 1970s.
 For much of the early 1980s, New York's "Big Three" stations took turns in the top spot.
 During this time, three of the longest-tenured anchor teams in New York – Jensen and Rolland Smith, WABC-TV's Roger Grimsby and Bill Beutel, and WNBC-TV's Chuck Scarborough and Sue Simmons – went head-to-head with each other.
 On January 25, 1982, WCBS-TV debuted its 5 p.m. weekday newscast.